Actipro/WPF-Controls/Documentation/topics/shared/windows-serialization.md

 Deserialization is the same process.
 Create an event handler with the same argument type and attach it to the [XmlSerializerBase<T, U>](xref:@ActiproUIRoot.Serialization.XmlSerializerBase`2).[ObjectDeserialized](xref:@ActiproUIRoot.Serialization.XmlSerializerBase`2.ObjectDeserialized) event.
 Your method will be called, passing the same sort of arguments, whenever an object is deserialized.
 So here you can read your custom data back in.

 > [!NOTE]
-> For a good example of serializing custom data, see the `NavigationBar Layout Save/Load` QuickStart.
+> For a good example of serializing custom data, see the "NavigationBar Layout Save/Load" QuickStart.

 ### Custom Data Types

 Sometimes you may be using custom data types in the data that is serialized and deserialized.
 The XML serializer needs to know about custom data types so that it can properly map XML tags to .NET types.
 The [XmlSerializerBase<T, U>](xref:@ActiproUIRoot.Serialization.XmlSerializerBase`2) has a [CustomTypes](xref:@ActiproUIRoot.Serialization.XmlSerializerBase`2.CustomTypes) property that allows you to specify custom data types, thereby preventing any exceptions such as:

 ```
-The type YourTypeHere was not expected.
+The type <YourTypeHere> was not expected.
 Use the XmlInclude or SoapInclude attribute to specify types that are not known statically.
 ```

 This sample code shows how to register a `CustomData` type with the serializer, thereby preventing the above exception when performing serialization: